blazium-engine/blazium-docs/tutorials/animation/creating_movies.rst

 to render before quitting.

 Pressing :kbd:`F8` (:kbd:`Cmd + .` on macOS) or pressing :kbd:`Ctrl + C` on the
-terminal running Godot is **not recommended**, as it will result in an improperly formatted AVI file with no duration information.
+terminal running Blazium is **not recommended**, as it will result in an improperly formatted AVI file with no duration information.
 For PNG image sequences, PNG images will not be negatively altered, but the associated WAV file will still lack duration information.